 3-2.
 The AMOC Proposal.
-Title 14 CFR 39.19 states in part that "anyone may propose to FAA an alternative method of compliance or a change in the compliance time, if the proposal provides an acceptable level of safety."
+14 CFR 39.19 states in part that "anyone may propose to FAA an alternative method of compliance or a change in the compliance time, if the proposal provides an acceptable level of safety."

-a.
+- a.
 Although a letter is preferred, AMOC proposals may be submitted by other means, such as email, fax, or telephone.
-AMOC proposals received by telephone must be documented.

-b.
-AMOC proposals should be sent to the responsible office through the PI, unless the requester does not have a PI, as in the case of a DAH (Design Approval Holder).
-When the requester does not have a PI, the AMOC proposal is sent directly to the manager of the FAA office identified in the AD.

-c.
-If a PI, Flight Standards District Office (FSDO), Certificate Holding District Office (CHDO), or International Field Office (IFO) identifies an urgent need for AMOC support outside of normal business hours, follow the process in appendix E to this order.

-Note: A CHDO is the FSDO responsible for administering the certificate and is charged with the overall inspection of the certificate holder's operations.

-d.
-Refer to Advisory Circular (AC) 39-10, Alternative Methods of Compliance, for the requester's responsibilities regarding AMOC proposals.
+AMOC proposals received by telephone must be documented. - b.
+AMOC proposals should be sent to the ACO through the PI, unless the requester does not have a PI, as in the case of a DAH.
+When the requester does not have a PI, the AMOC proposal is sent directly to the manager of the FAA office identified in the AD. - c.
+If a PI, Flight Standards District Office (FSDO), Certificate Holding District Office (CHDO), or IFO identifies an urgent need for AMOC support outside of normal business hours, follow the process in appendix E to this order. - Note: A CHDO is the FSDO responsible for administering the certificate and is charged with the overall inspection of the certificate holder's operations (refer to 14 CFR 110.2). - d.
+Refer to AC 39-10 for the requester's responsibilities regarding AMOC proposals.